dimitri-koenig/alfred-jira-workflow/README.md

-# Jira Search Suggest Workflow for Alfred 2
+# Jira Search Suggest Workflow for Alfred 3

 Uses Jira's REST Api for issue searching, and your local mac keychain for credentials

 ## Installation

-1. Clone this repo into your Alfred workflows directory `~/Library/Application Support/Alfred 2/Alfred.alfredpreferences/workflows/` OR [download the master branch as zip file](https://github.com/dimitri-koenig/alfred-jira-workflow/archive/master.zip) and double click on the `jira.search.suggest` workflow package file
+1. [Download the master branch as zip file](https://github.com/dimitri-koenig/alfred-jira-workflow/archive/master.zip) and double click on the `jira.search.suggest` workflow package file

-2. Go into your mac keychain program, and either search for your jira safari login data, or create such an item ([Click here for a short tutorial on that](https://www.dimitrikoenig.net/better-usage-of-sensible-user-data-for-alfred-workflows.html))

-3. Add `com.alfredapp.dimitrikoenig.jirasuggest` to the comment field
+2. Configure your ENV Variables

-4. Ready
+3. Ready

 ## Usage and available filters